1. Unlocking the Power of Critical Thinking: A Guide towards the Kingdom of Heaven

 What happens after tithing faithfully for 30 years—

-And then, suddenly, you lose your job, your house, your car, and maybe even your wife?
-Can you go back and ask the Pastor or Priest for a refund?
 Will God feel sorry for your current situation?
-Will the church pay your rent and convince your wife to come back?
+Will the Church pay your rent and convince your wife to come back?
 I don't think so!

-What does the scripture say about tithing?
+Critical thinking matters because it makes you pause and ask more profound questions: What does the scripture say about tithing?
 If the Levites are no longer taking care of the Second Temple, to whom am I supposed to give it up?
 To anyone who rises up a Church?
 To the Church of Christ?
 Which one?
 The Slavic Orthodox Church, the Latin Roman Catholic Church, or the Protestant Church?
 To all of them?
 How much money do I have to tithe?
 Can I afford it?
+Do I qualify to be in a congregation?
 What about investing that money in a 30-year years-10% investment account on compound interest, would God condemn me… or would He smile at the wisdom I used to protect my kids, wife, and finances?

 See, critical thinking doesn’t turn you against faith—It awakens your ability to discern the difference between truth and manipulation.
-To tithe to the right Institution.
-If you want to support your favorite Church or Institution, you will do so only after realizing it's all about your choice, not God's Law.
-God supports His prophet, who has the intelligence to produce Money.
-If you want to help, it's your choice.
-Do you still want to insist on rebuilding and supporting the External Temple, Satan?
-At what cost?
+To tithe for the right reason.
+If you want to support your favorite Church or Institution, you will do so only after realizing it's all about your choice, not "God's Law".

 2. It Helps You To Achieve Your Goals